Skip to Main Site Navigation Skip to Content Skip to Footer

 Concentrations

-• Theatre majors in the Directing, Dramaturgy and Cultural Performance concentration explore the creative process of play production through the role of director.
+• Theatre majors in the Filmmaking and Directing concentration explore the creative process of play production through the role of director.
 With courses in acting, directing, playwriting, musical theatre, children’s theatre and site-specific theatre, students acquire valuable hands-on experience.

-• The Design, Technology and Management concentration in the Theatre major offers courses in scenic design, lighting and sound design, and stage management.
+• The Design, Technology, and Performance Media concentration in the Theatre major offers courses in scenic design, lighting and sound design, and stage management.
 Students explore the global spectrum of theatrical production, experience the creative process of theatre technology and design, and develop an appreciation for and commitment to the collaborative process.

 Salary Potential